-Article VIII, 8.3 Board of Ethics—also provide a means for holding members accountable to the standards set out in the current Code.
+Article VIII, 8.3 Board of Ethics—also provide a means for holding members accountable to the standards set out in the current Code of Ethics.

 Many members and/or certificate holders of ASHA hold licenses or certificates issued by a state licensure board or a teacher certification agency, allowing them to practice in that state.
 These boards or agencies may also require adherence to an ethical code or code of conduct.
-Consequently, ASHA members and certificate holders often come under the jurisdiction of separate and independent codes of professional conduct that, although generally similar in intent and in principle, may vary in their specific provisions, requirements, and prohibitions.
+Consequently, ASHA members, certificate holders, and certified assistants often come under the jurisdiction of separate and independent codes of professional conduct that, although generally similar in intent and in principle, may vary in their specific provisions, requirements, and prohibitions.
 It is the responsibility of professionals to familiarize themselves with all applicable codes and regulations.

 ASHA only has jurisdiction only over the following individuals:

 - A member of ASHA holding the Certificate of Clinical Competence (CCC)

 - A member of ASHA not holding the CCC

 - A nonmember of ASHA holding the CCC